 Oil-fired wall radiator and free-standing halogen heaters in living area.
 Electric wall heaters in bedrooms and bathrooms.

 Sunny south-west facing fenced garden with fruit trees providing shade if necessary.
 Sunterrace with table and chairs, sunloungers and barbecue.
-Relax in our hammock amongst the apple trees or take one of the four bikes available for a ride on Normandy's quiet lanes.
+Relax in our hammock amongst the apple trees or take one of the bikes available for a ride on Normandy's quiet lanes.

-Off-road parking for 2 cars.
+Off-road parking for two cars.

 Would suit those who are looking for a sunny, detached cottage with a private, enclosed garden in a quiet location with lots to explore close by.

 Three adult bikes available in the shed at your own risk.